ZixuanHuang1995/HOROWITZ/README.md

 4. Linked Lists
 5. Trees: Data are organized in a hierarchical manner.
 6. Graphs: V(G), E(G) represent the sets of pairs of vertices and edges, respectively, of graph G.

-7. Sorting algorithms
+## Sorting algorithms
+1. DFS
+2. BFS

+## Hashing
-8. Hashing: Enables us to perform the dictionary operations search, insert and delete in O(1) expected time.
+Enables us to perform the dictionary operations search, insert and delete in O(1) expected time.